 7. Not Taking Time For Basic Garden Maintenance

 Basic garden maintenance is key if you want to keep your home healthy and free from pests.
+Checking trees and overhangs beneath roofs and other areas that bees build their nests is a great way to avoid a large hive being built.
+Honey Bee Removal needs to be done by professionals to ensure they are properly relocated without harming the precious colonies.
 Eliminating pooled water will get rid of mosquitoes as they need it to breed, so make sure you have regular drainage channels like gutters and drains.
 You may need to aerate your lawn.
 Change the water in your birdbaths and fountains at least once a week to stop bugs from breeding, and remove piles of debris asap before pests have a chance to set up camp there.
 Keeping on top of your garden maintenance will ensure bugs and pests aren't staking out your home.

 8. Storing Your Trash Haphazardly